-Along the Somme, despite first day casualties, the attack continued and several (halfg&78) were made, indeed the German line was almost
+Along the Somme, despite first day casualties, the attack continued and several Gadifg323were made, indeed the German line was almost breached on July 14th.
+A lull in fighting was required to regain strength reorganisation.
+Both and British and French comman-